 - 1. In class online ATI exams will be sequential, meaning the student will not be able to go back and answer questions later.
 You must answer one before you move forward. - 2.
 Students are expected to take each exam when it is scheduled.
-If the student must miss a single exam, they must provide documentation of illness or emergency and get approval from the Nursing Program Manager. - 3.
-If approved by the Program Manager, the alternative form must be taken within a week of the original examination's end date, and a time must be arranged with the instructor.
-This exam may be online or may be paper/pencil form and be in a multiple choice and short answer format.
-If the alternate form of the exam is not completed within 1 week, a 0% will be recorded for that exam.
+If the student must miss a single exam, they must provide documentation of illness or emergency and get prior approval from the Nursing Program Manager. - 3.
+If approved by the Program Manager, the make up exam must be taken within a week of the original examination's end date, and a time must be arranged with the instructor.
+This exam may be online or may be in paper/pencil form.
+It may be in an alternate format from the original exam.
+It may be in a multiple choice, alternative format, and/or short answer format.
+If the make up exam is not completed within 1 week, a 0% will be recorded for that exam.
 Additional exams missed will result in a score of "0".
 There are no make-up exams for failing scores. - 4.
 Unit exams are given during the scheduled class period.
-Students who arrive late for a scheduled exam start time, in class (paper or online), will not be given additional time to complete the exam.
+Students who arrive late for a scheduled exam start time (paper or online), will not be given additional time to complete the exam.
 Once an exam is submitted online or to the instructor, it will not be returned until it is graded. - 5.
-In class online ATI exams, require the use of a windows PC or MAC with a webcam (no tablets or cell phones). - 6.
-Students must come to class with the computers charged, all updates installed, and cookies and cache cleared in order for ATI to function properly during an exam.
+In class online ATI exams require the use of a windows PC or MAC with a webcam (no tablets or cell phones).

-- 7. ATI uses LockDown Browser; this helps prevent the student from accessing other websites or applications; the instructor will be notified if a student clicks out of the testing area. - 8.
+- 6. Students must come to class with their computers charged, all updates installed, all alerts turned off, and cookies and cache cleared for ATI to function properly during an exam. - 7.
+ATI uses LockDown Browser; this helps prevent the student from accessing other websites or applications; the instructor will be notified if a student clicks out of the testing area. - 8.
 Each unit exam will consist of questions written in NCLEX-RN format which includes multiple choice and alternative format questions.
-Alternative format style questions include, but are not limited to, multiple choice, fill in the blank, drag & drop, highlight text, drop down, select all that apply, rank ordering, 'hot spot' (determination of correct process), fill in the blank, essay, math calculations, audio, and visual file question formats. - 9.
-Questions on each exam will be designed to evaluate your ability to recall, critically think, clinical judgment, and apply acquired knowledge. - 10.
+Alternative format style questions include, but are not limited to, multiple choice, fill in the blank, drag & drop, highlight text, drop down, select all that apply, rank ordering, 'hot spot' (determination of correct process), bowtie, fill in the blank, essay, math calculations, audio, and visual file question formats. - 9.
+Questions on each exam will be designed to evaluate students' ability to recall, critically think, use clinical judgment, and apply acquired knowledge. - 10.
 Questions on the exam may come from the lecture, discussions in class, textbook chapter reading assignments, ATI reading assignments, lab, and blackboard recorded sessions.
 Retention questions covering material from previous units and previous courses may be included. - 11.
 All questions will have distractors and correct answers.
+Students understand that there are orders for all options presented.
 For example: an option may include "Give a unit of blood".
 It is understood that a legal physician's order exists for that action. - 12.
 If taking a paper exam, please check your exam and scantron sheet thoroughly prior to turning it into the instructor.
 If a question is left blank on the scantron, it will be counted as a missed question.
 Once the paper exam and scantron sheet has been submitted you will not be able to make corrections or changes. - 13.
-When taking ATI Practice Assessments, as in the classroom, no books, notes, help from any person or electronic resources may be used.
+When taking ATI Practice Assessments, as in the classroom, no books, notes, help from any person, or electronic resources may be used.